neworderofjamie/riscv_ise/README.md

 ## Kria KV260 installation
 To run examples on a Kria KV260 running the [AMD Ubuntu image](https://ubuntu.com/download/amd#kria-k26), some other steps are required:

-1. Build the udmabuf driver by navigating into the ``udmabuf``, run ``make``
+1. Build the udmabuf kernel module by navigating into the ``udmabuf`` folder and running ``make``
-2. Load the udmabuf module with ``sudo insmod u-dma-buf.ko udmabuf0=8000000`` where 8000000 indicates an 128MByte buffer (in hexadecimal).
-It is possible to create larger buffers but it tends to require killing all running applications to get enough memory.
+2. Load the udmabuf kernel module with ``sudo insmod u-dma-buf.ko udmabuf0=8000000`` where 8000000 specifies an 128MByte buffer (in hexadecimal).
+It is possible to create larger buffers but, it tends to require killing all running applications to get enough memory.
 3. Download the bitstream associated with a software release and unzip into ``/lib/firmware/xilinx``
 4. Install the UDEV rules which allow FeNN to be used without sudo access by copying ``90-fenn-uio.rules`` from ``tools`` into ``/etc/udev/rules.d/``.
-5. Unload the default bitstream with ``sudo dfx-mgr -remove 0`` and load the newly downloaded one with ``sudo dfx-mgr -load fenn_0.01``
+5. Unload the default bitstream with ``sudo dfx-mgr -remove 0`` and load the newly downloaded one with ``sudo dfx-mgr -load fenn_single_core``

 Steps 2 and 5 need re-running if you reboot your Kria!